 Summer stands for beach, drinks with friends around campfires, and of course a monster setlist to accompany the bonfire flames and the sound of the waves.
 Even in times of lockdown we can close our eyes and feel this sense of freedom.
 That’s why we’ve added a few new tracks to our Campfire Essentials.

-What does a monster jam setlist look like?
+What’s the difference between a regular setlist and a monster jam setlist?
 For starters, it has a lot of easy and laid-back songs that everybody knows and can sing along with.
 You also need a few tracks that are a bit harder but still pretty popular.
 Why?
 Just to show off some mad skills of course.
 You’ll find two of each bellow.
 This way you can choose between showing off or enhancing the vibe.

 ‘Drive’ – Incubus